symfony/symfony-docs/service_container/service_subscribers_locators.rst

 To manually define a service locator, create a new service definition and add the ``container.service_locator`` tag to it.
-Use the first argument of the service definition to pass a collection of services to the service locator.
-If there is no id specified for the service it will inherit its external id.
+Use the first argument of the service definition to pass a collection of services to the service locator:

 .. configuration-block::